danilat/string-calculator-py/README.md

-# Skeleton for fizzbuzz kata in python
+# Skeleton for string calculator kata in python

 It uses the library [pytest](https://docs.pytest.org/en/stable/), the dependency is described in the Pipfile.